- Create a cluster in CKS.

 -

-<llama-pod-name>: The Pod name beginning withllama-*that was returned bykubectl get pods. -
+[LLAMA-POD-NAME]: The Pod name beginning withllama-*thatkubectl get podsreturns. -

-In the logs, you should see the following line:
+In the logs, look for the following line:

 INFO: Application startup complete.